High Protein Grocery List

 Meat and poultry

 Meat and poultry are renowned for their high protein content and provide high-quality protein essential for muscle building and repair.
 They provide essential amino acids crucial for muscle building and repair.
 Examples include chicken breasts, a staple in healthy salads and stir-fries, and ground turkey, perfect for sandwiches and wraps.
-When choosing beef, opt for lean beef cuts like sirloin or tenderloin, which can be used in dishes like beef stroganoff or pork stir-fry.
+When recommending beef, lean beef cuts like sirloin or tenderloin can be used in dishes like beef stroganoff or pork stir-fry.

 Legumes and beans

-For plant-based diets, legumes and beans are excellent protein sources.
+Legumes and beans are excellent protein sources for clients who follow plant-based diets.
 They are also rich in fiber, aiding in digestion and satiety.
-Lentils can be used in soups and stews, while black beans are great in tacos or as a salad topping.
-Chickpeas are versatile, used in hummus or roasted as a crunchy snack, and kidney beans are a key ingredient in chili and curry dishes.
+Suggest lentils for soups and stews, while black beans can be used in tacos or as a salad topping.
+Chickpeas are also versatile, used in hummus or roasted as a crunchy snack, and kidney beans are a key ingredient in chili and curry dishes.

 Fish and seafood

 Fish and seafood offer protein along with beneficial omega-3 fatty acids.
 Salmon can be grilled or baked and is popular in salads and pasta.
-Tuna, whether fresh or canned, is excellent in sandwiches, salads, or casseroles.
+Whether fresh or canned, tuna is excellent in sandwiches, salads, or casseroles.
 Shrimp can be stir-fried or grilled, and cod, known for its mild flavor, works well in fish tacos or baked dishes.

 Eggs and dairy